r-lib/remotes/README.md

 # remotes

-> Install R Packages from GitHub, BitBucket, or other local or remote
+> Install R Packages from GitHub, Bitbucket, or other local or remote
 > repositories

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)